CAST Test Prep: Interpreting Tables and Data Sets

 - D = One-way distance of the run in feet.

-- CM = Circular Mills of the conductor (found in NEC Chapter 9, Table 8).
+- CM = Circular Mills of the conductor (found in Chapter 9 conductor property tables).

 - Gather Your Data: Pull the necessary values for your calculation.
 For example, a 100-foot run with a 20A load using 12 AWG copper wire.
-From NEC Table 8, 12 AWG wire has a circular mil area of 6530.
+Using common conductor property tables (Chapter 9 conductor property references), 12 AWG copper has a circular-mil area commonly listed as 6530.

 - Perform the Calculation: VD = (2 x 12.9 x 20A x 100 ft) / 6530 CM.

-- Calculate the Result: VD ≈ 7.9 V. This is your voltage drop.
+- Calculate the Result: VD ≈ 7.9 V. This is your voltage drop for the example.

 - Determine Percentage: On a 120V circuit, the percentage drop is (7.9V / 120V) * 100 ≈ 6.6%.
-This exceeds the NEC’s 3% recommendation for a branch circuit, indicating a larger conductor size is needed.
+This exceeds the NEC’s informational 3% recommendation for a branch circuit, indicating a larger conductor size is likely needed for good practice.

 Mastering these steps is fundamental for both journeyman electrician exam calculations and practical feeder and branch circuit calculations.
 To practice more complex scenarios, review our guide on Journeyman Electrician Exam Calculations.